Tremendous

 Get the blog before anyone else…subscribe!

-What do you think of Ackman’s big stumble?
-Leave a comment at the bottom and let me know.
+How do you think hedge funds will react to the debut of APE shares?
+Leave a comment at the bottom and let me know!

 More on markets: